§ 01 Veterans services · Veteran-owned

 The body may still be running an old mission.

-These are not character failures.
-Many began as useful survival adaptations in environments where vigilance, speed, and readiness mattered.
+None of these are character failures.
+Most began as survival adaptations in environments where vigilance, speed, and readiness were the whole job.

 01